alvinsy99/3813ICT_Assignment_Angular/README.md

 + http://localhost:3000/channel (post): This route is to retrieve a specific channel with a group name and channel name will be passed into function in order to find the index and return a channel object
 + http://localhost:3000/addUserToChannel (post): This route is to add a non-existed user to a channel that is a group he/she is in.
 This function receives a group name, channel name and user name.
 + http://localhost:3000/removechannel (post): This route is to remove a channel which needs group name and channel name.
++ socket.on: This route is called when the message is received.
+The main function of this is to store the user message along with their name or an optional image that they have sent.
+This data is stored in an object that include their username, message, their image and an optional sending image through the message log.
++ socket.emit: This route is called in order to retrieve the message that has been sent after the message has been stored by using socket.on.
+This function will keep on looping in the component so that new message can be retrieve every time socket.on is called.
++ socket.join: This route is called in the group component when a user has entered a specific channel.
+The purpose of this route is to identify which channel the user is in therefore sending the corresponding message.
+This route is called when user has entered the channel in order to receive the message history.
++ socket.leave: This route is called in the chat channel component.
+The user will leave the channel by clicking the leave room.
+The socket.leave route is to indicate that user left the channel, which means they can no longer see the message that has been seen.

 ## Angular components architecture
 In the assignment, there are 5 components at the moment (app, login, account, register, remove-user) and 1 service (login-service) and 1 server (server.js)